Dec 18, 2024 • 7 min read

-Malaysia offers two countries for the price of one – cosmopolitan Peninsular Malaysia, with its historic cities, tea plantations, offshore islands and rich multicultural heritage, and rugged Sabah and Sarawak on the island of Borneo, where the travel gets less comfortable but more thrilling once you leave Kota Kinabalu and Kuching.
+Malaysia offers two countries for the price of one: the cosmopolitan Peninsular Malaysia, with its historic cities, tea plantations, offshore islands and rich multicultural heritage; and rugged Sabah and Sarawak on the island of Borneo, where the travel gets less comfortable but more thrilling once you leave the cities of Kota Kinabalu and Kuching.

-The good news is that getting around both parts of Malaysia is easy, though the speed, frequency, and comfort of travel can drop off once you reach Borneo.
-For easy connections and painless journey times, stick to the peninsula.
+The good news is that getting around both parts of Malaysia is easy – though the speed, frequency, and comfort of travel can drop off once you reach Borneo.
+For easier connections and painless journey times, stick to the peninsula.

 Here’s a guide to the best ways to get around both sides of Malaysia.